IYCF Advocacy – South Africa

 In 2022, FLRF began adapting the policy operationalization approach to plan an anti-formula advocacy campaign in South Africa in collaboration with civil society and academic organizations – the Infant and Young Child Feeding (IYCF) Advocacy Project.

-The IYCF Advocacy Project is co-hosted by the University of the Western Cape, the University of Pretoria and the Department of Science and Technology at the National Research Centre of Excellence in Food Security (DSI-NRF CoE-FS) and led by Dr. Chantell Witten, Researcher, DSI-NRF CoE-FS.
-A technical working group will coordinate the work, guided by a technical advisory group.
+Phase one was co-hosted by the University of the Western Cape, the University of Pretoria and the Department of Science and Technology at the National Research Centre of Excellence in Food Security (DSI-NRF CoE-FS) and led by Dr. Chantell Witten, Researcher, DSI-NRF CoE-FS.
+The partners established the national situation and developed a strategy for an advocacy and engagement approach to diminish the undue influence of commercial infant formula companies.

 The IYCF Advocacy Project is aligned with the strategic initiative of the World Health Organization to help countries strengthen legislation that counters the aggressive formula milk marketing outlined in the 2022 WHO and UNICEF report: How the marketing of formula milk influences our decisions on infant feeding.